zenjieli/mllms_know/README.md

 ## 📊 Results

 Our method significantly improves MLLMs' performance on tasks requiring perception of small visual details, such as text recognition in images, fine-grained object recognition, and spatial reasoning.
+Please refer to the [paper](https://arxiv.org/abs/2502.17422) for more details and run the demo notebook for better understanding!

 ## 📚 Citation